-When you Run the Regional Control with your Budget Name, you will be able to see the graphical form of your budget by clicking on the Budget button.
+When you run the Regional Control with the selected budget (by clicking Run Forecast), you will be able to see the graphical form of your budget by clicking on the Budget button.

 After a quick analysis of the results of the simulation you can see that Total Revenues and Total Expenditures are equal at each year and for that reason budget is balanced.
+By clicking on Revenues and Expenditures under Budget on the left, changes can be viewed in each of the revenue and expenditure components.

-Program ran a certain number of iterations to balance the budget.
+The program ran a certain number of iterations to balance the budget.
 However, if working with budget in which revenues are determined by demand, Balanced Budget Feedback can be disabled and the budget will be unbalanced.
 The results of the Regional Control simulation with disabled Balanced Budget Feedback option are shown on the next page.